-As the name implies, the roller trainer is a trainer where the bike is placed atop a set of rollers, and this set of rollers acts as a “treadmill”; friction trainer is very commonly seen, where the rear wheel is placed on a stand, and resistance is then given to the tires; the newly emerging direct-drive trainer does not need to use the rear wheel as a unit of driving resistance, it also has a lower wear on the outer tubes, and the rear wheels are removed and the frame is directly connected to the trainer, where the bicycle is directly driven through a chain.
+As the name implies, the roller trainer is a trainer where the bike is placed atop a set of rollers.
+This set of rollers acts as a “treadmill”; friction trainer is very commonly seen.
+The rear wheel is placed on a stand, and resistance is then given to the tires.
+The newly emerging direct-drive trainer does not need to use the rear wheel as a unit of driving resistance.
+It also has a lower wear on the outer tubes.
+The rear wheels are removed and the frame is directly connected to the trainer, where the bicycle is directly driven through a chain.

-Among them, the roller trainer can be used at any venue without having to dismantle the bicycle, so it is very popular among the track cycling cyclists and is often used as a way to warm up before the race.
+Among them, the roller trainer can be used at any venue without having to dismantle the bicycle.
+Hence it is very popular among the track cycling cyclists and is often used as a way to warm up before the race.
 You need to maintain balance when riding the roller trainer.
 It can simulate real road conditions well, and you can also practice feeding and riding out of the saddle.
 However, using the roller trainer requires some practice and adaptation.
-You’ll fall easily if you make a mistake, so for novices, it’s not as user-friendly.
+You’ll fall easily if you make a mistake.
+So for novices, it’s not as user-friendly.

-Because the bicycles on the other two bike trainers are fixed, which are basically similar to the flywheels we ride in the gym.
-There is no need to worry about balance, so for novices, these are more user-friendly.
+The bicycles on the other two bike trainers are fixed, basically similar to the flywheels we ride in the gym.
+There is no need to worry about balance.
+Hence for novices, these are more user-friendly.

-The friction trainer is the most common, where its biggest advantage is that it’s cheap and there are many choices.
+The friction trainer is the most common.
+Its biggest advantage is that it’s cheap and there are many choices.

-The direct-drive trainer uses the chain as a source of resistance, so, in comparison, there’re relatively less noise and vibration.
+The direct-drive trainer uses the chain as a source of resistance.
+Hence, in comparison, there’re relatively less noise and vibration.

-It doesn’t matter which bike trainer you choose, they all have an important factor that also affects riding: the moment of inertia.
-On actual roads, due to inertia, we would feel that it’s particularly easy to pedal, and even if we don’t step on the pedal, the bike will continue to move forward.
+It doesn’t matter which bike trainer you choose.
+They all have an important factor that also affects riding: the moment of inertia.
+On actual roads, due to inertia, we would feel that it’s particularly easy to pedal.
+Even if we don’t step on the pedal, the bike will continue to move forward.

 The moment of inertia of the bike trainer can be understood as the ability to simulate inertia under real road conditions.
-The larger the moment of inertia, the stronger the simulated inertia, which means it is closer to the actual feeling of riding a bike.
-On the contrary, if there is a lack of inertia, a problem of “one foot deep and one foot shallow” is easily produced, so major brands have added heavier, larger-diameter inertia wheels to the bike trainer in order to increase the moment of inertia.
-In addition to the original inertia wheels of the bike trainers, some users will also prepare heavier wheels and outer tubes to increase the moment of inertia especially for the use on the bike trainers to more closely simulate the feel on the actual roads.
+The larger the moment of inertia, the stronger the simulated inertia.
+This means it is closer to the actual feeling of riding a bike.
+On the contrary, if there is a lack of inertia, a problem of “one foot deep and one foot shallow” is easily produced.
+Hence, major brands have added heavier, larger-diameter inertia wheels to the bike trainer in order to increase the moment of inertia.
+In addition to the original inertia wheels of the bike trainers, some users will also prepare heavier wheels and outer tubes to increase the moment of inertia.
+This is especially for the use on the bike trainers to more closely simulate the feel on the actual roads.

-Lastly, in the era of power training today, it is a big trend for the bike trainer to be equipped with a power meter function.
+In the era of power training today, it is a big trend for the bike trainer to be equipped with a power meter function.
 Even if the power meter is already installed on the bicycle, we still recommend buying a power bike trainer where you can change the resistance.
-The main reason is because with the combination of the intelligent variable resistance function and training software (such as Zwift), you can simulate the real resistance more effectively, and you’ll have a more effective and powerful training if you also use the Erg mode.
+The main reason is because with the combination of the intelligent variable resistance function and training software (such as Zwift), you can simulate the real resistance more effectively, and you’ll have a more effective and powerful training.